Definition of Choctaw in English:

 noun (plural same or Choctaws)

-1A member of an indigenous people now living mainly in Mississippi.
+1A member of an American Indian people now living mainly in Mississippi.

 - The local barbecue magnate, a 51-year-old member of the Choctaw and Chippewa tribes, is also a longtime Robbins admirer.

 - The book's second part provides accounts of the customs and histories of the Catawbas, Cherokees, Creeks, Choctaws, and Chickasaws.

 - That new direction will include outreach to another historically underserved minority - Mississippi's Choctaws - as well as building bridges with the state's growing Latino population.